Python Interview Questions

 26) What is the Python decorator?

-Decorators are a useful Python tool that allows programmers to add functionality to existing code.
+Decorators is a useful Python tool that allows programmers to add functionality to existing code.
 They are very powerful.
 Because a component of the program attempts to modify another component at compile time, this is also known as metaprogramming.
 It permits the client to wrap one more capability to expand the way of behaving of the wrapped capability, without forever changing it.

 Example: